 The history of chocolate is fascinating.
 From the fatty, bitter drink of the Mayans and the Aztecs over 3000 years ago to today’s yummy melt-in-the mouth chocolate bar or delicious Hot Chocolate, the invention of chocolate is a proof of human ingenuity.

-This article records chocolate timeline through the ages, showing you how the preparation evolved and which personalities played major roles to invent one of the world’s favorite snacks we have today.
+This article records chocolate history through the ages, showing you how the preparation evolved and which personalities played major roles to invent one of the world’s favorite snacks we have today.

 If we have to list every detail along chocolate’s history, we’ll provide you with a book!
 To spare you that pain, we list here the key events in the timeline.